 Don’t Believe Snoring Treatment Claims

-Although it’s true that sleeping position influences your snoring, snoring treatment pillows are rarely as effective as they claim, and for most people they make little difference.
+Although it’s true that sleeping position influences your snoring, anti-snoring treatment pillows are rarely as effective as they claim, and for most people they make little difference.
 Unless your doctor prescribes a specific pillow, don’t count on therapeutic pillows to justify the investment.

 If you are looking for effective, comfortable, and convenient snoring treatment, please call (402) 493-4175 for an appointment with us at the Advanced Dental Sleep Treatment Center and visit our Omaha office.